vanzasetia/vanzasetia.site/src/about.md

 ## History

-When I first started this project, I just wanted to try out the idea of having my own blog.
+When I first started this project on March 11, 2023, I just wanted to try the idea of having my own blog.
 It turned out that I was getting more serious about it.
 Then I decided to to make it as good as possible with HTML and CSS.

-After that I found Eleventy, which can help me build this website.
+After that I tried to use Eleventy.
 I started playing with it for a day.
 I tried creating an RSS feed.
 I tried moving all my blog posts from CodeNewbie to this website—luckily I don't have many blog posts.

 After spending three days creating this website, I decided to put it on the internet.
-I will see how it goes.

 ## Design